melaniebrgr/learning-computer-science/02-programming/04-design-patterns/prototype-pattern/prototype-pattern.md

 # Prototype pattern

+Because of confusing terminology overlap with the JS prototype, I hereby dub this the spawner pattern.
 The prototype pattern works my creating new objects from a prototypical instance.

 Need to spawn mutiple clones of an entity?
-Or have one off special items that very slightly from a base version?
-The prototype pattern offers ans easy way to lots of rich variations in the game world environment and items.
+Or have one off special items that vary slightly from a base version?
+The prototype pattern offers ans easy way to create lots of rich variations in the game world environment and items.

 ## What about JavaScript?